 St. John, on St. John's Road.
 ST 407 712. © Andrew Ross.

 St. Mary, at Walton St. Mary, stands on the site of a medieval church, though it had a Saxon predecessor.
-The present building (apart from the lower, medieval, parts of the tower) dates from the 19th century.
+The present building (apart from the lower, medieval parts of the tower) dates from the 19th century.
 ST 40957 72615. © Graeme Harvey (2010).
 Three additional views - 1, 2, 3, gargoyles, the golden cockerel weather-vane, two interiors - 1, 2, the angels on the hammer beams, three windows - 1, 2, 3, the chancel and chancel arch (showing the rood beam, a gift from parishioners as a thanksgiving for peace after WWII), the stone pulpit, altar, and the font.
+A statue on the North porch is said to have come from the old church.
 The list of rectors goes back to 1315.
 All © Carole Sage (2017).
 Link.
 Grade II listed.

 Chapel Services are held in The Hawthorns Retirement Home.
 ST 4009 7141. © Carole Sage (2016).

 Unknown former church on Hill Road, now a nursing home.
 ST 406 717. © Andrew Ross.
 Janet Gimber has advised that this was Congregational, and later U.R.C.